Born Between 1945 and 1965? Get Tested for Hepatitis C

-The hepatitis C screening test checks to see if you have antibodies (substances produced in the body in response to viruses) to the hepatitis C virus in your bloodstream, which would show you’ve been exposed.
+The hepatitis C screening test is a blood test that checks to see if you have antibodies (substances produced in the body in response to viruses) to the hepatitis C virus in your bloodstream.
+The antibiodies show you’ve been exposed to the hepatitis C virus.
 If your test comes back positive for the antibodies, an additional blood test can confirm whether the virus is still active, or chronic in your body.

 "Prior to 2014, treatment for hepatitis C was intense and worked only half the time.
 Now, you can take one pill a day for eight to 12 weeks to get rid of the virus from your blood and eliminate the disease," says Wolf.
 "It’s literally a cure."

 If you are a baby boomer, ask your doctor about getting the one-time hepatitis C screening test.
 And, if you're concerned about people in your life who are baby boomers, be sure to share this information with them, too.
 Spread the word on Facebook!